eigenfoo/old-eigenfoo.github.io/_posts/2018-06-02-linear-regression.md

 ### Outliers

 The OLS estimate for $${\bf \beta}$$ is famously susceptible to outliers.
-As an example, consider the third dataset in [Anscombe's quartet](https://en.wikipedia.org/wiki/Anscombe%27s_quartet).
+As an example, consider the third data set in [Anscombe's quartet](https://en.wikipedia.org/wiki/Anscombe%27s_quartet).
 That is, the data is almost a perfect line, but the $$n$$th data point is a clear outlier.
 That single data point pulls the entire regression line closer to it, which means it